 The BLU transmits all its information through a set of serial commands.
-The serial commands can be sent through Bluetooth[®] communication or through USB communication.
+The serial commands can be sent through Bluetooth communication or through USB communication.
 The BLU mobile app and the PC-Gentec-EO software are basically graphic interfaces that translate serial commands into meaningful buttons and icons.

-The USB class used by BLU is a CDC, or Communications Device Class.
-This means it shows up in the host PC as a COM port, but it is not a COM port, rather a true full speed USB port.
-You can talk to it as if it were an RS232 port, but very quickly when it comes to speed.
+The USB class used by BLU is a CDC or communications device class.
+This means it shows up in the host PC as a COM port, but it is not a COM port, rather a true full-speed USB port.
+Communication is comparable to an RS232 port, but very fast.
 The USB drivers are installed when you install the PC-Gentec-EO software on your computer.

-To simplify Bluetooth[®] connection, we provide a Bluetooth[®] dongle.
-This key allows a standard virtual COM port communication by taking care of the Bluetooth[®] Stack behind the scenes.
-However, you still need to select your Bluetooth[®] device by selecting the correct MAC address.
-The Bluetooth[®] dongle drivers are installed on your computer when you install the PC-Gentec-EO software.
+To simplify Bluetooth connection, we provide a Bluetooth dongle.
+This key allows a standard virtual COM port communication by taking care of the Bluetooth Stack behind the scenes.
+However, you still need to select your Bluetooth device by selecting the correct MAC address.
+The Bluetooth dongle drivers are installed on your computer when you install the PC-Gentec-EO software.

 Open the appropriate port in your software with standard COM port tools.
 None of the port settings matter since they are not used, so leave them at whatever default they are in.
-It's a real USB connection.
+It is a real USB connection.